This is the first part of a LeafGuard series entitled “Preventing Water Damage with Gutters”. Check back periodically for the parts that will follow.

 The solution to all these ground-level nightmares is prevention via a sound gutter system.
 You need gutters that will:

-1. Corral all water without any leaks, breaks, or clogs
+1. Catch all water without any leaks, breaks, or clogs

 2. Drive water far away from the house